 Forming a company

 If you run a business as a partnership or sole trader, you may have considered converting to a limited liability company.
-This month I’ll look at how setting up a limited company could help you and some other considerations of doing so.
+In this article I’ll look at how setting up a limited company could help you and some other considerations of doing so.

 How does it work?